bikalims/senaite.samplepointlocations/README.rst

 License
 -------

-The project is licensed under the GPLv2.
+The project is licensed by the Bika Open Source LIMS Collective, https://www.bikalims.org, under the GPLv2.